Chirag-ahir/SFC-Preparation/README.md

 - Whenever user tries to create a new record or edit an existing record user can input the valuesfor the fields, this page is nothing but edit page.
 - After creating a new record or editing an existing record user can see the information of the record, this page is detail page.

+Can we create a new profile directly without cloning an existing profile?<br>
+No, it's never allowed to create that way, you always needs to clone existing profile to create a new one.